youcan-shop/coding-challenges/Software Engineer - Laravel VueJs/README.md

 - Put more focus on code quality and less on speed.
 - Don't hack something quickly, take your time and craft something clean, with layers and separation of concerns.
 - Write a readable and maintainable code.
-- Subscribe to the repository, so you're notified about any change performed in this test
+- Subscribe to the repository so you're notified about any change performed in this test

-The goal of this test is more to evaluate the way of thinking, design and quality of code (We accept juniors and seniors).

 ## Questions?